franciscoluna-28/hobby-explore/README.md

 # Hobby Explore

 Hobby Explore is a modern social media application that allow users to find new hobbies and share their favorite activities with people.
-Inspired by Instagram.
+Inspired by Instagram and The Bored API.

 ## Features

-- Light/dark mode toggle
+- Light/dark mode toggle 🕯
-- Create activities
+- Create activities 🦌
-- Delete activities from your own user
+- Delete activities from your own user ❌
-- Profile customization
+- Profile customization 💅
-- Filter activities using categories
+- Filter activities using categories 🏷
-- Bookmark activities
+- Bookmark activities ✈
-- Rate activities
+- Rate activities 🌟
-- Preview activities dynamically
+- Preview activities dynamically 👁

 ## Tech Stack